Heterogeneity-induced lane and band formation in self-driven particle systems: Methods

 being the closest agent in front of the agent $n$.
 Note that in the definition of the dynamic heterogeneity type Eq.~\mb, the type of the closest agent in front is $\tilde k(\mathbf X_n)=k_{m_0(\mathbf X_n)}$.
 The simulations are carried out using an explicit Euler numerical scheme in deterministic cases, and using an Euler-Maruyama scheme for the simulations including the stochastic noise.
-The time step is $\delta t=0.01$~s in both cases.
+The time step is $\delta t=0.01$\,s in both cases.

 \paragraph{Setting of the parameters}

 The default values for the parameters $\mathbf p=(\ell,V,T)$ of the CF model are based on the setting proposed in the literature\cite{Tordeux2016}